 How much you pay for coinsurance depends on your health insurance policy.
 You will usually see your coinsurance represented as a number, like 20%.
 If you have 20% coinsurance, you have to pay 20% of the cost of medical care and your insurance will cover the other 80%.
 Some places also list this as 80/20, with the amount your insurer pays listed first.
 The higher your coinsurance, the more you have to pay out of pocket but a plan with higher coinsurance usually has lower monthly premiums, and vice versa.

-As an example, let’s say you go to the doctor and it’s going to cost you $200 to have a minor surgery.
-You’ve already hit your deductible and your coinsurance is 40%.
-You will pay $80 and your insurance will pay the remaining $120.
+As an example, let’s say you go to the hospital and get a bill of $400 to have a minor surgery.
+If you’ve already hit your deductible and your coinsurance is 40%, you will pay $160 and your insurance will pay the remaining $240.

 Below is a quick breakdown of things to remember when considering your coinsurance vs copay.